-- Torano – Supermarket Marketplace Magento 2 Theme.
 Torano is considered to be the perfect choice to sell anything from electronics to organics, shoes, garden tools, and everything else you might imagine.
-With its sticky Add to Cart that encourages customers to take the desired action in any moment at any position of the page, it increases the likelihood that the visitor will add an item to the cart.
+Its sticky Add to Cart encourages customers to take the desired action in any moment at any position of the page.
+It increases the likelihood that the visitor will add an item to the cart.

 In general, theme templates are good to go, because they all are as much customizable as the Magento 2 platform itself.
 However, having vast experience in customizing Magento theme templates, we do not recommend installing them in order to make significant changes to the design or customize the layout later.
 This always entails more time for the customizations development and implementation than the design development from scratch.

 Custom design development is good if you want only unique design for your website.
 It is possible to create virtually any desired set of design features and impart a deeply exclusive appearance.
 However, it requires qualified designer assistance.